fenago/intro-ruby/lab_guides/Lab_5.md

 private, you are mastering encapsulation, which is another core concept of OOP.

-In the next chapter, we will go further into OOP with Ruby by learning about modules and mixins.
+In the next lab, we will go further into OOP with Ruby by learning about modules and mixins.